aetheronhq/country-state-input-field/README.md

 2. Install dependencies: `npm install` or `yarn install`
 3. Run the build process: `npm run build` or `yarn build`

-## Testing
+## Example Application

-This project includes a test app to demonstrate and test the usage of the components.
+This project includes a test app that demonstrates a working implementation of the country-state-input-field package.
+The test app showcases how to use the components in a real-world scenario and can serve as a reference for integrating the package into your own projects.

+### Running the Test App

 To run the test app:

 1. Build the main project: `npm run build` or `yarn build`
 2. Navigate to the test app directory: `cd country-state-test-app`